shawarmabytes/CoE-197Z-Deep-Learning/README.md

 Josh Lear Yap
 2018-0XXX7
 BS Electronics Engineering
+University of the Philippines Diliman
+Electrical and Electronics Engineering Institute

 ## About the project
 This project used ***Faster R-CNN MobileNetV3-Large 320 FPN*** as its pre-trained model and fine-tuned using the drinks dataset, which can be found on this repository's release or accessed through this [google drive link](https://drive.google.com/file/d/1AdMbVK110IKLG7wJKhga2N2fitV1bVPA/view?usp=sharing).